hashicorp/design-system/website/docs/components/application-state/partials/guidelines/overview.md

-Use footer actions to redirect or provide steps to solve errors/access, and include actionable steps for user guidance.
+Use footer actions to redirect or guide users in solving errors/access issues with actionable steps.